Harrychih/Spring2020/docs/course-information.md

 * Topic modeling using Yelp review data
 * Recommendation system using missing movie ratings data

-### PSTAT 134 vs. PSTAT 234

-PSTAT 234 will be taught as a graduate student class.
-You will be expected to [_learn-to-learn_](https://hbr.org/2016/03/learning-to-learn) how to apply the course topics to real applications.

-As compared to PSTAT 134, there will be

-* More open-ended assigments (mini-projects)
-* More theoretical treatment of concepts and methodologies
-* Notebook interactivity (widgets and visualizations)
-* Tools and practices for research reproducibility

-You will also be asked to learn about using various software tools on your own (see below).

 ### Computing Tools

 Programming/scripting is a significant portion of this class.
 Below is a list of my expectations.